The Moxy Show: Broadcast and reception

 Moxy was first showcased at a Manhattan news conference on September 28, 1993.
 Marketed as the "first real-time cartoon character", Moxy later debuted publicly as the host of The Great International Toon-In, a 14-hour animated program run by Turner Broadcasting System.
 It was broadcast on November 26, 1993, spanning six Turner Entertainment cable networks including Cartoon Network, TBS, and TNT.
 The Moxy Pirate Show first aired on December 5, 1993, as Cartoon Network's first exclusive original programming, with subsequent episodes airing every Sunday night in an hour-long format.
 On November 6, 1994, with the introduction of Flea, the show was rebranded as The Moxy Show and changed to a half-hour format.
 One episode was broadcast under the moniker The Moxy & Flea Show, which aired on December 25, 1995.
 The Moxy Show last aired on May 25, 1996.
-The Moxy Show has never aired since or been released for purchase, making it lost media.
+The Moxy Show has never aired since or been released for purchase.

 The critical and audience reception of The Moxy Show was generally poor.
 A week after The Moxy Pirate Shows premiere, Lee Winfrey of The Philadelphia Inquirer called Moxy, "The most overhyped and disappointing new cable television host this fall".
 Winfrey considered Moxy's character to be without wit or distinction and believed that the creators' focus on motion capture led to them neglecting to make Moxy interesting.
 In a 2003 interview with Andy Merrill, Merrill speculated that the series did not "click" for audiences, noting its low quality to have led to an incredibly poor reputation within Cartoon Network and lack of acknowledgement, despite enjoying his work on the series.
 Retrospectively, Screen Rant ranked The Moxy Show as the tenth best Cartoon Network show of the 1990s, beating out Big Bag and Mike, Lu & Og.
 Amanda Bruce and Rosie Mulley of Screen Rant wrote that since The Moxy Shows poor reception and short-lived airing, Cartoon Network has "learned from their mistakes and created more successful and popular original characters from then out."